-I’m publishing this article in a series of regular updates.
-The last one was on September 15.
-Introduction At the end of 2013 I was invited by Tomas Roos to join the team of HappyPancake, largest free dating site in Sweden.
+Introduction At the end of 2013 Tomas Roos invited me to join the team of HappyPancake, largest free dating site in Sweden.
 It was initially written in ASP.NET with MS SQL Database server, soon to become a rather complex solution that was expensive to scale.
 Together with Pieter Joost, our small distributed team of 3 people started redesigning this site towards a simpler design that would be easier to evolve in the future.

 Various organizations, such as hospitals, social agencies or commercial companies, sometimes need to release potentially sensitive information to the other parties.
 They might want to do that in order to gain additional insight into the domain or run a specific research for which they don’t have resources.
 While releasing such information, privacy of people and businesses should be protected.
 We don’t want risk the chance of somebody stealing that data and abusing information in it.